Young Filmmaker Challenge

 All entrants will be given publicity and a national platform on our website and other social media.

-The best entries will be shown in our Hen Harrier Day event on 1 August 2021 and, subject to minumum standards all will be placed on our YouTube channel for subsequent viewing.
+The best entries will be shown in our Skydancer Day 2023 event, and, subject to minimum standards, all will be placed on our YouTube channel for subsequent viewing.

-The creator of the entry the judges decide is the best will be interviewed about their work and the interview shown at a Hen Harrier Day event.
-They will also be awarded a prize of £250.
+The creator of the entry the judges decide is the best, will be interviewed about their work and the interview shown at a Skydancer Day/Hen Harrier Day event.
+They will also be awarded a prize of £500 in the form of a voucher from a leading supplier for filming/photographic equipment.

-The creators of the second and third best entries will be awarded prizes of £100 and £50 respectively.
+The creators of the second and third best entries will be awarded prizes of £200 and £100 respectively, also in the form of a voucher.

-You must be aged 29 or under on 1 August 2021 and resident in the UK.
-There is no lower age limit and we encourage entries from aspirant filmmakers.
+You must be aged between 12 and 18 on 1 August 2022 and resident in the UK.

 By entering, you agree to be interviewed about your work for the online event if asked.